Welcome to the new year and a couple of updates to my blog!

 "Soul Mates" single scrapbook layout - Tutorial

-Create background with palette knife and two colours of craft paint.
+Create a background with a palette knife and two colours of craft paint.
 Add some splashes of Dala drawing ink in another colour.
 Add splashes of Vegas gold All purpose ink on top of that.

 Mix gold embossing powder into Dala texture paste. (it gives it a little extra texture and colour).
 Use your palette knife to add paste to your stencil to add dimension to your background.
 Before lifting the stencil, add more gold embossing powder.
 Now lift the stencil.
-Use heat tool to set your stencil work.
+Use a heat tool to set your stencil work.
 If you don't add the extra powder before heat-embossing, it will give a matt effect and won't shine like gold.
-Mixing the powder into the paste, will only add colour to it and it will end up looking matt.
+Mixing the powder into the paste will only add colour to it and it will end up looking matt.
 I like both effects.
 It just depends on how and where you use it.
 Try out both.

 Select your paper for layering behind your photo.
 Cut flowers from the flower cut page and select your paper elements and page title.
-Also decide on your paper washi strips you would like to add as a trim.
+Also, decide on your paper washi strips you would like to add as a trim.